Have fun with the kids (teens too) and make this 3-ingredient easy Jumbo Jello Gummy Bears!

 Before we make the Jumbo Jello gummy bears, you’re going to need a mold.
 If you don’t want to buy a mold, you can use non-stick spray in a shallow pan or baking dish and cut the gummies into squares.
 I prefer the silicone molds as it doesn’t require any non-stick spray and I don’t have to worry about any odd flavor from it.

-I have the first mold and the bears are almost 2″ tall!
-The emoji mold is slightly bigger and the remaining molds are a bit smaller.
+The jumbo mold I used is currently sold out, but I linked to a similar mold that also create 2″ gummy bears.
+The emoji mold (linked below) is slightly bigger and the remaining molds are a bit smaller.
 I experimented with various flavors of Jello and the kids unanimously voted the Jolly Rancher Jello flavors the best.

 Okay, we’re finally on to making the Jumbo Jello Gummy Bears!
 It’s super simple and you can whip this up right before the kids get home from school or make these with the kids!